industrial-edge/iot-gateway/README.md

 ### General task

-To set up this example, the IE Databus, the SIMATIC S7 Connector and the Cloud Connector have to be configured.
+To set up this example, the Databus, the SIMATIC S7 Connector and the Cloud Connector have to be configured.

 ## Requirements